 Building on her acute observations, she developed a unique communication and conversation style.
-By building awareness through conversation and wise travel related to topics that matter in people’s lives, Sami crafted the “Six Ingredients to a Good Conversation” peace card.
+By building awareness through conversation and mindful travel, Sami crafted the “Six Ingredients to a Good Conversation” peace card.

 “As part of a movement to restore the lost art of conversation, Peaceful World Conversations bring people together to talk about topics that matter in their own lives and in the world as a whole.”– Sami Sunchild